 Mysore Style Practice

 The Ashtanga Vinyasa Yoga system is traditionally taught by an authorized or certified teacher.
 Each posture is taught individually to the student and only when it is mastered and the teacher sees the student fit to continue, she will be granted the next one.
-The prescribed practice is repeated six days per week.
+The prescribed practice is repeated up to six days per week.
 Strength and stamina are built gradually and the body and mind become purified and clean.
 Both body and mind can slowly adjust to the rigorous and intense level of breathing and moving.

 During guided classes, the Sanskrit names of the postures are called out and the inhalations and exhalations are counted in Sanskrit or English.
 Traditionally, guided classes are not suitable for beginners.